 The business has grown with over 20 new staff recruited during the year, including strategic appointments to lead our sales effort in major new territories including USA, Canada, Australia, India and Asia.
 A host of new technical appointments including those in product and app management bring greater technical depth and breadth to the team as well as providing the capacity to deliver and exciting product roadmap planned for 2021 and beyond.

 2021 will see the launch of a range of new environmental and movement sensors.
-The technology has been designed to help organisations ensure the comfort and well-being of their staff.
+The technology has been designed to help organizations ensure the comfort and well-being of their staff.
 Businesses will now be equipped to better understand patterns of flow and the use of corridors and communal spaces, while also being able to measuring air quality and CO2 levels throughout the workplace.

 The Green Industrial Revolution – Sensing ‘Net Zero’

 The global pandemic has given us all the opportunity to re-evaluate our lifestyles, re-connect with nature and the environment in the places where we live.
-The environment and green agenda will be a major feature of the economic recovery post Covid.
+The environment and green agenda will be a major feature of the economic recovery post-Covid.
 National governments will start investing in clean energy, green infrastructure and creating green jobs as part of a global commitment to reach Net Zero Carbon emissions by 2050.

 In the UK, the government has just announced £12bn in government spending as part of the Green Industrial Revolution.
 Whilst in the US, President Joe Biden and his US Special Envoy on Climate Change Environmental Champion, John Kerry, have made the unwinding of damaging environmental polices attributed to President Donald Trump, a key priority in the first 100 days of the new administration.

 According to the Charted Institute of Building Surveyors, every 1000sqft of office space produces 90 tons of CO2 each year.
-Freespace occupancy sensors have been proven on average to improve space utilisation by more than 20% providing opportunities to consolidate office accommodation based on actual need.
+Freespace occupancy sensors have been proven on average to improve space utilization by more than 20% providing opportunities to consolidate office accommodation based on actual need.

-Given the sheer size and scale of office real estate across the world, there is a massive opportunity for sensing technologies to help organisations downsize their own property portfolios, whilst at the same time cutting costs and carbon emissions.
+Given the sheer size and scale of office real estate across the world, there is a massive opportunity for sensing technologies to help organizations downsize their own property portfolios, whilst at the same time cutting costs and carbon emissions.